PacificBiosciences/skera/docs/read-segments.md

 ## Segmented Reads

-Segmented reads (S-reads) are the fragments (Seq 1..4) that make up the parent read shown in the figure above.
+Segmented reads (S-reads) are fragments cut out of the original read.
+The schematic above shows a read before and the fragments (Seq 1..4) after being split.

-## Segmented reads names
+## Segmented read names

 For segmented reads, the base ``QNAME`` follows the CCS read conventions, while also appending the 0-based coordinate interval ``[qStart, qEnd)`` that